WindingPathInitiative/wpi-hub/docs/org-unit.md

 * `code` - Search of codes.
 Cannot be venue `type`.

+* `parent` - Search for org units which are the parent id or its children

 * `name` - Search of names.

 * `limit` - Integer.
 Number of results to return, defaults to 100.